 IBS has faced significant challenges following the Recapitalisation in restoring the confidence of its international customers and Introducers.
-The Bank has developed a detailed IBS strategy in line with the Restructuring Plan, which is based on:
+The Bank has developed a detailed IBS strategy, which is based on:

 - Enhancing customer service based on customer characteristics.
-Through its experienced and trained dedicated personal bankers, IBS's objective is to offer high-quality customer service based on its understanding of the needs and characteristics of each particular customer segment.
-IBS utilises information technology based service channels and products to offer fast, reliable, cost effective and customised banking solutions based on each customer segment's needs.
-One of IBS's primary objectives is the reactivation of existing clients' accounts. - Rebuilding relationships with, and retaining the deposits of, large corporate customers.
-Because large corporate customers were the most affected by the bail-in of the Bank's depositors pursuant to the Recapitalisation and now constitute a significant portion of the Bank's shareholders, a key focus for IBS has been the strengthening of relationships with its large corporate customers by offering dedicated service and continuous information. - Rationalising international business unit network and becoming more cost-efficient.
-IBS has reduced the size of its international business unit network from 13 in March 2013 to eight in June 2014 which includes an international business unit specialising in the service of shipping customers.
+Through its experienced and dedicated personal bankers, IBS's objective is to offer high-quality customer service based on its understanding of the needs and characteristics of each particular customer segment.
+IBS utilises information technology based service channels and products to offer fast, reliable, cost effective and customised banking solutions based on each customer segment's needs. - Rebuilding relationships with, increasing the deposits of and income from transaction with, large corporate customers.
+Because large corporate customers were the most affected by the bail-in of the Bank's depositors pursuant to the Recapitalisation and now constitute a significant portion of the Bank's shareholders, a key focus for IBS has been the strengthening of relationships with its large corporate customers by offering dedicated and superior service. - Rationalising international business unit network and becoming more cost-efficient.
+IBS has reduced the size of its international business unit network from 13 in March 2013 to eight in June 2015 which includes an international business unit specialising in the service of shipping customers.
 The IBS network also includes two international lending units.
 IBS staff levels increased from approximately 260 immediately prior to the Recapitalisation to approximately 530 due to the absorption of employees of ex-Laiki Bank.
-As a result of the VRS implemented in 2013, as well as staff transfers to other divisions, IBS has reduced its staff to approximately 350 as of 30 June 2014.
+As a result of the VRS implemented in 2013, as well as staff transfers to other divisions, IBS has reduced its staff to 342 as of 30 June 2015. - Increasing business from non-traditional markets: IBS is continuously evaluating new opportunities for attracting business from new markets by expanding its international network of business associates, mainly in countries which maintain double taxation treaties with Cyprus.

-Reflecting the emphasis of the Eurogroup Statement on Cyprus on the improvement of Cyprus' anti-money laundering (AML) framework and given the nature of IBS's business with international clients, a new AML risk management department has been established within IBS in order to enhance "know-your-customer" procedures and controls.
+Reflecting the emphasis of the Eurogroup Statement on Cyprus (as defined in "The Macroeconomic Environment in Cyprus-The Cypriot Economic Crisis") on the improvement of Cyprus' AML framework and given the nature of IBS's business with international clients, a dedicated AML risk management department has been established within IBS in order to enhance "know-your-customer" procedures and controls.